beetbox/beets/docs/plugins/importfeeds.rst

 The ``dir`` configuration option can be set to specify another folder than the default library directory.

-the ``relative_to`` configuration option can be set to write the m3u paths relative to another folder than where the playlist is being written.
-If you are using importfeeds to genereate a playlist for mpd, you should set this to the root of your music library.
+The ``relative_to`` configuration option can be set to make the m3u paths relative to another folder than where the playlist is being written.
+If you're using importfeeds to generate a playlist for MPD, you should set this to the root of your music library.

 Three different types of outputs coexist, specify the ones you want to use by